-Such rooms will have lights and temperature that can be controlled by IoT mobile apps and it’s going to add more fun to the travelers stay.
+Such rooms will have lights and temperature that can be controlled by IoT mobile apps and it’s going to add more fun to the traveler's stay.

 Healthcare is another vital sector that requires to embrace IoT at a faster pace.
-As of now, many hospitals are offering medical devices that can help the patient in case minor issues.
+As of now, many hospitals are offering medical devices that can help the patient in case of minor issues.

-These medical devices are connected to sensors and then the data is transmitted to the app, which is installed in a smartphone.
+These medical devices are connected to sensors and then the data is transmitted to the app, which is installed on a smartphone.
 This way, a mobile app set the dosage via pumps and IVs.

-According to a research report by MarketResearch.com, healthcare Internet of Things market share will reach $117 billion by 2020.
+According to a research report by MarketResearch.com, the healthcare Internet of Things market share will reach $117 billion by 2020.